Have you ever asked yourself, how much protein should I eat in a day? If yes, you’re not alone.

 Use this protein calculator to get a rough estimate of how much protein you should eat per day.

-Using the calculator, input your age, gender, sex, height, weight and activity level to get an estimate of your daily protein intake.
+Using the calculator above, input your age, gender, sex, height, weight and activity level to get an estimate of your daily protein intake.

 Then pick an amount that you can maintain and stick to for the long term.
 For me, I try to eat 100-120g of protein daily because I can stick to it and it works for me.